Top 10 laptops for light gaming and school in 2023

 1.HP Victus 15

-The HP Victus 15 is a budget gaming laptop that delivers decent gaming performance for the price, but suffers from short battery life and plain design.
+The HP Victus 15 is a budget-friendly laptop that offers decent gaming performance and doubles as a work laptop, but its battery life and plain design leave something to be desired.- Excellent price

 Summary